vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 There are two important things to do when creating the columns.

-For the `ArticleText` column, we enable [*Enhanced rich text* ](https://support.microsoft.com/en-us/office/edit-a-rich-text-list-column-6ba62e7e-ee63-4716-9f95-f626770c3fff).
-That way, we support advanced formatting features for our articles.
+First, for the `ArticleText` column, we enable [*Enhanced rich text* ](https://support.microsoft.com/en-us/office/edit-a-rich-text-list-column-6ba62e7e-ee63-4716-9f95-f626770c3fff).
+That way, we support articles with formatted text, like italics or pictures or hyperlinks.

 ![image](/assets/2025-06-29/040.png)